Alaminridoy/Web-Application-Capstone-Spring25/README.md

 # Web Application Capstone - Spring 25

 This is the final capstone project for the Spring 2025 session.
-The project is a web application developed using Django and React.
+The project is a web application developed using html,CSS and php.

 ## 🚀 Features
 - User authentication (Login, Signup)